-Small group time is a meaningful and important part of the day.
-It’s a time when you can work with a small group of students and individualized the instruction based on what students need.
+Small group time is a meaningful and important part of any Preschoolers day.
+It’s a time when you work with a small group of students and individualize instruction based on student needs.
 I’m always getting asked about small group time so I’m here to share all the things you need to think about, plan for, and how to make it effective in your classroom.
-Don’t worry about writing all of this down because I have HANDOUT for you that you can print and plop into your teacher binder!
+Don’t worry about writing all of this down because I have a HANDOUT for you that you can print and plop into your teacher binder!

 - Make the activity engaging and hands on (if it’s boring you will have behavior problems so make it FUN)